michael-lehn/abc-llvm/README.md

 macro.abc:5.11-5.12: error: expected local variable declaration list
 ```

 Sure, the error message actually could show the code the compiler got from the preprocessor.
 But using the preprocessor should not be attractive.
 If you want to use symbols for literals use languages features, e.g. enum constants or constant expressions.
+Intead of macro functions use inline functions.
 Don't use a preprocessor.

 # Language Description